Fallen (Evanescence album): Recording

 Lee's vocals, recorded on a Neumann U47 tube mic, pianos and the background vocals by the Millennium Choir were recorded at NRG Recording Studios.
 The string arrangements were done by David Campbell and David Hodges except for "My Immortal", which had strings added by composer Graeme Revell for the song's inclusion in the Daredevil soundtrack.
-Campbell contributed orchestral strings, which was an "expense" Lee fought for as did not want synthesized strings.
+Campbell contributed orchestral strings, which was an "expense" Lee fought for as she did not want synthesized strings.
 A 22-piece string section was recorded in Seattle, and later mixed at the Newman Scoring Stage and Bolero Studios in Los Angeles.
 To record the 12-member Millennium Choir's voices, Fortman ran a stereo pair of U67s and their voices were then doubled or tripled for a larger sound.
 In the bridge of "Imaginary", Fortman said "there are probably 70-plus people performing at that moment", including "the choir that's been doubled, a string orchestra with 22 players doubled, then you add all of the bandmembers, and it's huge."

 Drum tracks were recorded at Ocean Studios, with Josh Freese playing on selected songs to a click track, stereo guitars and vocals.
 Fortman recorded Freese's drums with C12As for overheads, Audio-Technica ATM25s on the toms, a D112 on the inside of the kick drum, a U47 on the outside, and an NS-10 speaker as an outside mic.
 He also used 414 microphones on the ride and hi-hat cymbals.
 He recorded the drums on two-inch tape on a Studer recorder, and bounced the tracks in Pro Tools.

 Fallen was mixed over a two-week period at Conway Recording Studios in North Hollywood, and mastered by Ted Jensen at Sterling Sound in New York City.

 Regarding Hodges' involvement in Fallen and his exit from Evanescence thereafter, Moody stated:

 "We just ended up going in different directions.
 We worked well together for a while and then it was like... he's probably going to release solo stuff next year.
 If you can get a hold of that, you'll understand [and] you'll see how drastically different it is.
 We were just going in different directions so we chose to split ways before we built the whole image of the band based on somebody that wasn't going to be there."

 In another interview, he said that Hodges mostly contributed string arrangements on the album.